Learn how recent program changes impact you

-Make sure you understand what changes are happening and what actions you need to take to maintain your benefits.
-Browse by program name below.
+Make sure you understand what changes are happening and what actions you need to take to keep your benefits.
+Browse by program name below for recent updates.

 Supplemental Nutrition Assistance Program (SNAP/Link)